-Device(s) that are lost due to theft, burglary, robbery, or vandalism, must be reported immediately to Technology Services and local law enforcement.
-You will be asked to present an official police report to administration in the school office to assist in the District providing a replacement.
+If the device(s) are lost due to theft, burglary, robbery, or vandalism, it is crucial to report the incident immediately to Technology Services and local law enforcement.
+An official police report should be presented to the administration in the school office to assist in providing a replacement.